benhoyt/benhoyt.github.com/writings/books.md

 2020
 ----

+*Gay Girl, Good God* by Jackie Hill Perry.
+Very good read: she's clear as well as orthodox, and brings a unique perspective as a young black woman.
+Personal but practical.

+*Jane Eyre* by Charlotte Brontë.
+I'd never read this classic until now.
+It's much darker and more intense than I expected (I was thinking "it'll be like *Pride and Prejudice*"), and kinda weird.

+*Irreversible Damage* by Abigail Shrier.
+Eye-opening read about how harmful the transgender craze is to (specifically) teenage girls, who now have access to transition from female to male in their early teens: breast binders, testosterone, top surgery, and more.
+This is scary stuff, and she asks some hard questions -- not so much about the ideologoy, but about how it's turned into something you have to unquestionly accept every part of, otherwise you're "transphobic".

 *Hillbilly Elegy* by J. D. Vance.
 Eye-opening and provocative.
 From [my review](/writings/hillbilly-elegy/): The book is an autobiographical account by Vance (who’s only 35) of his journey from a rough, rough upbringing in hillbilly America to a university education ending with Yale Law School.
 I appreciated the empathetic writing style from the introduction, where he speaks of those he grew up around and identifies with: “Americans call them hillbillies, rednecks, or white trash.
 I call them neighbors, friends, and family.”

 *A Different Shade of Green* by Gordon Wilson.
 I really enjoyed Wilson's obvious love of creation and little creatures and the like, simply because they're beautiful and God made them.
 And a book on this subject by a conservative Christian is a much-needed thing.
 However, I found it a bit simplistic overall, and I found his constant use of the terms "dominion" and "Biblical dominion" a bit tiresome.
 Could have been more thoughtful and in-depth, and could definitely have used better editing.